-It’s normal to be upset to find the pile of dog poop in the kitchen or your favorite baseball glove chewed to shreds.
+It’s normal to be upset to find a pile of dog poop in the kitchen or your favorite baseball glove chewed to shreds.
 Of course, it’s frustrating.
 But reprimanding a dog for this is often counterproductive.

-Yelling at them or “rubbing their nose in it” for pooping on the floor, in my not-so-humble opinion, teaches them to hide it better next time but does absolutely nothing towards teaching them to hold it until they go outside.
+Yelling at them or “rubbing their nose in it” for pooping on the floor, in my not-so-humble opinion, teaches them to hide it better next time but does absolutely nothing toward teaching them to hold it until they go outside.

-When considering the best approach for how to introduce a new dog into your family and life, it’s far better to withhold the reprimand and instead calmly take them outside so they can potty, or give them a substitute chew toy and remove the item they have been chewing on.
+When considering the best approach for how to introduce a new dog into your family and life, it’s far better to withhold the reprimand and instead calmly take them outside so they can potty or give them a substitute chew toy and remove the item they have been chewing on.

 For that matter, remove ALL items they shouldn’t be chewing on, which won’t be a problem anymore.

 Dealing with a new dog is a lot like dealing with kids.
 You may not have kids, but you’ve dealt with them before.
-Regardless of the level of frustration, patience, and encouragement is always the best approach.
+Regardless of the level of frustration, patience and encouragement is always the best approach.
 It’s tough, of course, but if you can get to the other side of that, the result is worth the effort.

 If you place yourself in your dog’s paws, it’s easier to understand what may or may not be helpful during this delicate time.

 Try to envision, from the dog’s perspective, what “makes sense” to them.